project-aries/gradle-docker-applications-plugin/README.md

 workload (i.e. task trying to delete a container while another is creating it).
 For example: if you have 10 sub-projects and all attempt to start your dockerized application **ONLY ONE** will be allowed to do so putting the other 9 in a waiting state.
-Once the system has become live another will attempt to do so, recognize the system is already up, and proceed with the next task to execute and so on and so forth.
+Once the task-chain has finished the next task-chain waiting for the lock will kick.
+While any task-chain is in a waiting state it will output a gradle _progress logger_ to let the user know how long its been waiting.